 Central Asian Experiences: Chaikhana Jalal Abad specializes in Central Asian dishes: plov, lagman, and especially besh barmak.
 Also try Faiza, a cheap but very high-quality restaurant serving traditional food near the London School.
 The closest traditional Central Asian restaurant to the school is Navat, an ornately decorated restaurant and with a higher end, but reasonably priced menu.
 Ubiquitous столовая (cafeteria)-type cafes also offer very cheap, and often quite delicious, food—check out the one right across the street from Vefa, which has a good lagman.
 Don’t be afraid to grab a samsa (meat or potato pie) or some manti (meat dumplings) from a stall at the bazaar while you’re doing some shopping.
 Finally, a convenient perk of the London School is its own on-site cafeteria, where friendly local ladies serve up homemade plov, soups, dumplings, potato or meat pies, with a cup of tea or instant coffee.
 You can eat a hearty lunch or snack in the courtyard between classes for about a dollar or two.

 For the Homesick: Metro Pub – also known by its former name of “The American Bar” – has Bishkek-style American and Mexican food.
 The place has seen better days, but if you take a place at the bar you’re likely to encounter a few expats.
 Burger House is almost an exact copy of Shake Shack, and they will probably insist on speaking English to you.
 For full-on American diner (in retro-50s style), try Rick’s.
 You might also check out our Students Abroad entries by student Cian Stryker, who put it upon himself to try as much American food abroad as possible.
 For southern border cravings, there is a tiny buritto stand located near London School or try Chili Pepper’s or Obama Bar and Grill, which serve American and give Tex-Mex their best shot.
+You can also find a number of Italian restaurants and pizza places throughout the center, notably DoDo Pizza, Cyclone, Dolce Vita, and Mario.

 Coffee: Bishkek’s coffee scene is improving daily.
 Coffee shops close to the London School include Cave Coffee and Traveler’s Coffee, both with large coffee and tea menus, a decent selection of food, and free wifi.
 Sierra Coffee is another good, very Western alternative, complete with soy milk alternatives for your coffee and attractive brunch-type menu options.
 Other recommended coffee spots include Adriano Coffee and Bellagio Coffee, both chain coffee shop/cafes.
 You’ll notice new spots popping up along the main streets and in the microregions all the time, making plenty of attractive options available for coffee lovers to explore during your time here.